 Close-up of the magnetized vial filled with liquid nitrogen.

-Grasp the CL open carrier by its attached magnetic cap using a metal wand [1] and dip the CL open carrier in a separate drop of VS2 to create a cryoprotectant film [2].
+Grasp the CL open carrier by its attached magnetic cap using a magnetic wand [1] .
+Dip the CL carrier in a separate drop of VS2 to create a cryoprotectant film [2].
 Pick up all follicles or follicle clusters and place them on the film with minimal fluid [3].

 Talent holding the CL open carrier with a magnetic wand.

-SCOPE: CL open carrier being dipped in VS2.
+SCOPE: CL carrier being dipped in VS2.

 SCOPE: placing follicles onto the cryoprotectant film.

 Immediately immerse the CL into the cryovial filled with liquid nitrogen to vitrify the sample [1].
-Cap and place the cryovial on the cryocane and then cover with a plastic sleeve [2].
+Place the cryovial on the cryocane and then cover with a plastic sleeve [2].
 Plunge the cane into a liquid nitrogen storage tank [3].

 Talent immersing the CL into the cryovial.